 Sandy: When and why did you begin your own Restorative Yoga journey?

 Neal: I still remember my first Restorative Yoga experience - back in 2005.
 I was on a year-long teacher training and one weekend the teacher took out some bolsters and brought us into a supported bridge shape.
 After three minutes, I experienced a profound relaxation response - it was like my whole body sighed out and softened.
-I felt I could have stayed there for hours and it felt beautifully nourishing and enjoyable.
+I could have stayed there for hours and it felt beautifully nourishing and enjoyable.

-I emerged from the practice convinced that here was a style of Yoga I wanted to investigate fully.
+I emerged from the practice convinced that this was a style of Yoga I wanted to investigate fully.
 So I sought out teachers who were offering Restorative Yoga, and by lucky chance, Karla was teaching at the same Yoga centre.

 Karla offered a few of us teachers a mini Restorative training and I was so hooked by this time I researched and created my own mini Restorative training manual for my own use.

 Sandy: You both credit each other as being significant influences on your Restorative Yoga practice and teaching.
 Talk a little about how that all began.

 Neal: So Karla was offering these highly popular Friday evening Restorative classes at the studio (they’re still going!) and I would travel over from Waiheke just to take in a class and learn.
 We struck up a friendship which continues to grow and deepen to this day.